cjdbarlow/Part-One/direct_thrombin_inhibitors.md

 |**Elimination**|Renal elimination of active drug
 |**Haeme**|Haemorrhage
 |**Immune**|Allergy
 |**Other**|Significant interactions with amiodarone, quinidine, St. John's Wort, as well as other anticoagulant and antiplatelet agents.
 Dialysable.
-Potentially reversible with Idarucizumab.
+Potentially reversible with idarucizumab.

 ---
 ##References